SuyashLakhotia/RottenTomatoesCNN/README.md

 ### Advantages of Tuning Pre-Trained Embeddings

 > A version of these observations is also recorded in Kim's paper.

+The obvious advantage is the fact that 2,310 words from the vocabulary are not present in the pre-trained embeddings and are randomly initialized.
+Without training the embeddings too, these randomly initialized word vectors will remain the same and may affect the model's performance.

 In order to better understand why fine-tuning embeddings that are learned on a massive dataset for the task at hand is helpful, I extracted the 10 most similar words (using cosine similarity) for the following words from the learned embeddings of both models.
 The code can be found in `word_similarity.py`: